-If you think that an energy glut is bad, it will pale in comparison to the next water crisis.
+If you think that an energy shortage was bad, it will pale in comparison to the next water crisis.
 So investment in fresh water infrastructure is going to be a great recurring long-term investment theme.

 One theory about the endless wars in the Middle East since 1918 is that they have really been over water rights.

 Although Earth is often referred to as the water planet, only 2.5% is fresh, and three quarters of that is locked up in ice at the North and South poles.